Muhammad-Sheraz-ds/Startups_Query_Agent/README.md

 - **Data Scraping:** Efficiently scrapes structured data of startups from Y Combinator using Scrapy.
 - **ETL Pipeline:** Extracts, transforms, and loads data into an SQLite database for querying.
-- **SQL Agent Integration:** Leverages an LLM-based SQL Agent for seamless natural language queries.
+- **SQL Agent Integration:** Uses an LLM-based SQL Agent powered by Ollama's Llama 3.2 model for natural language queries.
 - **Interactive Frontend:** Provides a Streamlit-based user interface for insights and queries.
 - **Scalable Backend:** Uses FastAPI to handle API requests between the frontend and database.
 - **Docker Support:** Fully containerized for easy deployment and scaling.